 The use of this pigment is ancient – cochineal is native to the Americas and known by many pre-Columbian cultures like the Mayas, Aztecs, and Incas (learn more about the history here).
 There is evidence of its use in textiles as early as 2000 BCE.
 The processed form of the pigment, carmine, was exported to Europe during the renaissance and commercialized at astronomical prices, replacing another insect derived red pigment called Crimson.
 Carmine was used in paintings by famous artists like Tintoretto, Vermeer, Rembrandt, and Velazquez.

-To obtain the color carmine, the insects are “farmed” on the surface of nopales, or cactuses – seen in the below image – where they grow feeding exclusively from sap.
+To obtain the colour carmine, the insects are “farmed” on the surface of nopales, or cactuses – seen in the below image – where they grow feeding exclusively from sap.
 Once the females are mature, they are harvested and the dye is extracted using hot water.
 It is further processed to purify, isolate, and formulate it for its diverse uses: as a solid lake, or as a water-soluble dye.
-The industrial use of these colors has helped to develop sustainable productive models for indigenous people in South and Mesoamerica and to fight desertification by promoting the cultivation of the cacti in drylands.
+The industrial use of these colours has helped to develop sustainable productive models for indigenous people in South and Mesoamerica and to fight desertification by promoting the cultivation of the cacti in drylands.

 Carmine in the Food & Beverage Industry

 Despite its brilliant performance and beauty, however, it does have its limitations.
 Because if its animal source, it is not apt for vegan or vegetarian diets, nor is it considered Kosher.
-And, as with a few other natural colors, it has dosage rate restrictions based on the application and the regulatory framework in certain regions.
+And, as with a few other natural colours, it has dosage rate restrictions based on the application and the regulatory framework in certain regions.

 Alternatives to Carmine

-Fortunately, Mother Nature has been generous to provide other sources of magenta colors that can be applied successfully in all sorts of food applications, depending on the matrix, pH, and processing conditions.
+Fortunately, Mother Nature has been generous to provide other sources of magenta colours that can be applied successfully in all sorts of food applications, depending on the matrix, pH, and processing conditions.
 The two main alternatives to carmine are:

 Betacyanins